Cherreads

 We returned to my house the moment the sky turned completely dark.

 Once we opened the door, the aroma of boiled Mirte Mushroom and freshly baked bread enveloped us.
-Our attention was immediately drawn to the humming figure of my mother, busy at work the kitchen.
+Our attention was immediately drawn to the humming figure of my mother, busy at work in the kitchen.

 "I'm home," I said, announcing our return.

-"Welcome back~," My mother replied from inside.
+"Welcome back~," my mother replied from inside.

 After we stored our equipment, we quickly went into the kitchen.